 1) Choose one thing first.
 One of the no-fail rules to follow when you’re trying out new parenting techniques is to choose just one behavior to start with.
-On the 1-on-1 Coaching, we talk to parents all the time who are “biting off more than they can chew” and getting really frustrated, confused, and worn out.
+Empowering Parents’ Coaches talk to parents all the time who are “biting off more than they can chew” and getting really frustrated, confused, and worn out.
 When you try to tackle all the behavior issues you’re experiencing with your child at one time, you’re not likely to be very successful.
 So choose a specific high-priority issue to start with like stealing, swearing, homework completion or bedtime, for example.
 Once you get more consistent in setting and enforcing limits in that one area, then you can branch out and start working on another.
 Slow and steady wins the race, right?
 Right!

 2) Use positive self-talk.
 Be kind to yourself and talk to yourself about what you want to see happen.
 What do you want your child to learn?
 Ask yourself what will likely happen if you let the behavior slide ‘just this one time’ as opposed to taking a deep breath and just doing what you know you need to do.
 Think about your long-term goal and what might happen over time if you don’t stay consistent on the issue you’ve undertaken.
 Debbie Pincus, creator of The Calm Parent: AM & PM, recommends that parents come up with slogans or mottos they can use to keep themselves on track and in control, emotionally and otherwise.
 Your motto might be, “I am the leader here, and I need to let my child know what my bottom line is.
 I can do this.”
 Find one that works for you and use it.